diegoscarabelli/diegoscarabelli.github.io/README.md

 - Builds the site in production mode.
 - Deploys the generated static files to GitHub Pages.

-### Page Views with Busuanzi
+### Analytics with GoatCounter
-Page view counts are displayed using [Busuanzi](http://busuanzi.ibruce.info/), a free, privacy-friendly service that tracks and displays page and site view counts.
-The integration is done by including the Busuanzi script in [`layouts/partials/footer.html`](layouts/partials/footer.html) and displaying the view count in [`layouts/posts/single.html`](layouts/posts/single.html).
-Busuanzi works by running a JavaScript script in each visitor's browser (client side).
-When a user loads a page, the script sends a request to Busuanzi's server, which increments and stores the view count for that specific page.
-The server then returns the updated total, which is displayed on the page.
-This mechanism means that all users' views are aggregated and recorded on Busuanzi's server, but the counting is triggered by each user's browser when they visit the page.
+Page view analytics are powered by [GoatCounter](https://www.goatcounter.com/), a privacy-first analytics service that avoids tracking personal data or using cookies.
+Integration is accomplished by including the GoatCounter script in [`layouts/partials/footer.html`](layouts/partials/footer.html).
+This lightweight JavaScript snippet anonymously records page views, providing insight into site traffic and popular content while respecting user privacy.
+Analytics are accessible via the GoatCounter dashboard and are used exclusively to understand usage patterns.

+I considered displaying page view counts directly in post metadata, but encountered several technical challenges:
+- GoatCounter’s JSON API is not accessible from frontend JavaScript due to CORS restrictions; browser requests to the API result in errors because the required `Access-Control-Allow-Origin` header is missing.
+The API is designed for server-side use only.
+- GoatCounter’s `visit_count()` widget offers limited customization and is difficult to style with CSS.
+Its JSON extension and iframe-based approaches also suffer from CORS limitations and cannot be easily integrated into the frontend.

 ### Comments via GitHub Discussions
 Comments are enabled via [GitHub Discussions](https://github.com/diegoscarabelli/diegoscarabelli.github.io/discussions), using the [Giscus](https://giscus.app/) integration.
 Each post has a linked discussion thread in the [Blog Comments category](https://github.com/diegoscarabelli/diegoscarabelli.github.io/discussions/categories/blog-comments).
 When a user visits a post, the Giscus widget loads the relevant discussion, allowing readers to comment using their GitHub account.
 Configuration is in [`hugo.toml`](hugo.toml) under `[params.comment.giscus]`.